jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 </div>

-What happens if we pass in a project name which doesn’t exist?
+What happens if we pass in a project name which doesn't exist?

 ```
 ./git.nu nushell/nushell2